thisminute/cascading-ui/README.md

 The macro starts in one of 3 procedural macros exported from lib.rs. `cwl` is the main one, `cwl_dom` and `cwl_lib` are helpers for writing tests.

 ### Data flow
 Data flows between data structures by way of transformations between those structures.
-The first structure is the cwl input tokens themselves, as lexed by Rust, so that is what we start with from the very beginning in `src/lib.rs`.
-You can see some valid cwl in the `tests` directory - the stuff inside of the `cwl_dom! {}` blocks.
-We parse these tokens into an (AST)[https://en.wikipedia.org/wiki/Abstract_syntax_tree], then feed the AST into another transformation, and so on.
+We start with the cwl input tokens themselves, as lexed by Rust, in `src/lib.rs`.
+You can see some valid cwl in the `tests` directory - the stuff inside of the `cwl_dom! {}` blocks are the tokens.

 So, starting with cwl tokens:
 ```